-Introducing solids is a pleasurable time for baby, but it can also be nerve-wracking for a first-time parent.
+Introducing solids is a pleasurable time for baby, but it can be nerve-wracking for first-time parents.
 To make the transition to solids easier on the entire family, I have provided some of my favorite tips.

 Highchair Tray: If you are introducing solids on a highchair tray, then the ezpz Tiny Bowl is perfect!
 With dimensions of 9 x 6.5, the Tiny Bowl fits on the tiniest of highchair trays (including the Stokke Tripp Trapp and the Boon Flair).
 That means that no matter where you go (grandma’s house, restaurants, etc.) you can rest assured that the Tiny Bowl will fit on the tray.
 Plus, it’s packaged in a reusable wet bag so you can carry your mat (clean or dirty) in your diaper bag.

 - When placing the Tiny Bowl on the highchair tray, place it as close to your baby as you can.
 This will help baby cross midline (baby’s ability to use their hands across their body to eat) while keeping mess to a minimum.

 - Make sure the tray is close to baby’s chest but not pushing on it.
 This will help decrease reflux and make solid food introduction more enjoyable.

 Presentation: Baby’s first solids should look delicious and easy to grasp.
 Whether you are offering purees or bite-sized chunks, present foods that are colorful and are readily consumed by the entire family.
 My favorite piece of advice when choosing how to feed your baby is to make sure that it is a safe and trusting feeding experience for the both of you!